Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - A major feature of human brain function is the differential specialization of the two cerebral hemispheres.
 - Why do we have two hemispheres?
 Not one, not three, but two.
 - Three developmental models of hemispheric specialization of function
-    - Biased gene: genetic accounts of laterality.
+    - *Biased gene*: genetic accounts of laterality.
-    - Biased brain: neuroanatomical observations of hemispheric differences around the time of birth.
+    - *Biased brain*: neuroanatomical observations of hemispheric differences around the time of birth.
-    - Biased head/uterus: laterality results from a strong tendency for young infants to angle their head to one side.
+    - *Biased head/uterus*: laterality results from a strong tendency for young infants to angle their head to one side.
 - No firm conclusions can be drawn about pre-specified computational properties of the two hemispheres.
 - Within the first year of life, hemispheric specialization emerges for cognitive function such as language and face processing.
 - It’s generally agreed that there is some degree of neuroanatomical hemispheric lateralization present shortly after birth.
-- Callosal agenesis: a condition where an individual is born without a corpus callosum.
+- *Callosal agenesis*: a condition where an individual is born without a corpus callosum.
 - Lateralization for language can develop in people with callosal agenesis, suggesting that the corpus calllosum doesn’t have an impact in the development of lateral language.
 - Maybe it’s the difference in timing of development between the two hemispheres in early infancy that may be sufficient to bias each of them to process particular types of inputs.

 ## Chapter 12: Educational Neuroscience

-- Educational neuroscience: studying the brain bases of acquiring academic skills (literacy/numeracy) and disorders in acquiring these skills.
+- *Educational neuroscience*: studying the brain bases of acquiring academic skills (literacy/numeracy) and disorders in acquiring these skills.
 - Academic skills can be viewed as a process where simpler skills (letter/number recognition, tracking multiple objects) that are relevant to a domain of knowledge lead to more complex ones that are specific for that domain.
 - Domain-specific skills vs domain-general skills.
 - Studies show that acquiring academic skills involved both domain-specific and domain-general skills.
 - Acquiring academic skills can be considered as an example of the skill learning view of brain development.
 - We’d expect that regions involved in domain-general skills would overlap with brain activation seen during domain-specific skills.
-- Approximate number system (ANS): a cognitive system that supports the estimation of the magnitude of a group without relying on language or symbols.
+- *Approximate number system (ANS)*: a cognitive system that supports the estimation of the magnitude of a group without relying on language or symbols.
 - We might think of ANS as domain-specific to mathematics but ANS is present in other species, suggesting it might be domain-general.
-- Numeracy: the ability to effortlessly perceive the number of objects in a set.
+- *Numeracy*: the ability to effortlessly perceive the number of objects in a set.
 - Two systems for representing numbers
     - An ANS similar to the system used to approximate numerosity of large sets of objects.
     - A system engaged by tracking small number of objects (object-files).